 Where: 26 Sofokleous Str.
 10552 Athens

 Athens’ Fresh Hotel is a stylish urban retreat that defies the conventions of what constitutes a “luxury” hotel.
-When it opened, it was a defining moment in Greek tourism and Fresh was one of the city’s first design hotels and its construction took critics by storm.
+When it opened, it was a defining moment in Greek tourism.
+Fresh was one of the city’s first design hotels and its construction took critics by storm.

 The building itself stands out from the crowd.
 Fresh hotels’ walls and balconies are decorated in pastel shades of pink, blue and yellow, and this light and “fresh” colour theme continues throughout the premises.